rollno748/JMeter-OnFlyUpdater/README.md

 ## Installation Instructions

-* Download the source code from the Github.
+* Download the source code from the GitHub.
 * Just do a mvn clean install (Git bash is required)
-* Jar will be generated under the target directory (jmeter-onfly-updater-0.1.jar)
+* Jar will be generated under the target directory (jmeter-onfly-updater-1.0.jar)
 * Copy the Jar to `\<Jmeter Installed Directory\>/lib/ext/`

 ## How to use it